iqrfsdk/iot-starter-kit/workshop/README.md

 - Create device in the iothub that will represent IQRF GW - UP board

-- Use Device explorer [app](https://github.com/Azure/azure-iot-sdk-csharp/releases) to connect to iothub
+- Use Device Explorer [app](https://github.com/Azure/azure-iot-sdk-csharp/releases) to connect to iothub

 - Copy connection string from your Azure portal and put it to the Device Explorer

-- Generate SAS token using Device explorer - is used as password in MQTT [config](daemon-config/MqttMessaging.json)
+- Generate SAS token using Device Explorer - is used as password in MQTT [config](daemon-config/MqttMessaging.json)

 - Update MQTT [config](daemon-config/MqttMessaging.json) in the iqrf-daemon